 Address a need: When you are able to fix a problem for your customers and address a particular need, you go beyond a single purchase.
 When you know what they want, you can offer them just that.
 This action will not only impact the next purchase, but will also help you win a customer for life.

 Take a different approach: There is no doubt that the main objective of your fashion eCommerce business is to earn profits.
 However, some brands dare to take a different approach, and more often than not, it works.
 They focus on the values they stand up for.
 They share their brand’s message and inspire their subscribers.

 American Grant sends you the following message after you sign up for their newsletter.

 Tell a story: Give your customers a chance to get to know you before they make a purchase from your fashion eCommerce store.
 Tell your brand story and why you sell your products.
 Huckberry, while not strictly being a fashion brand, are masters of email marketing.
 Their email does a great job of telling their story, and also includes some products from their store along the way.

 Build a Content Theme: Content theme is important in email marketing for eCommerce.
-Build a content theme that piques the reader’s curiosity.
+Build a content theme that stimulates the reader’s curiosity.
 This will make them spend more time on the email and ultimately on your fashion eCommerce website.
 In the below best fashion email marketing campaigns example, Frank & Oak earns the customers’ time.
 The marketer here offers a self-help book to its customers and grabs their interest.